Richland County Sheriff's Office

 5. Comply with lifetime registration with the Wisconsin Sex Offender Registration Program.

-6. Comply with electronic monitoring.
+6. Comply with electronic monitoring (GPS).

 Agency Contacts: